 Take a bus to travel 36 miles (58 km) between Reading and London.
 Megabus is the main travel company operating this route.
 Travelers can even take a direct bus from Reading to London.

 Getting into London from Reading is fast and easy, with a wide choice of buses and trains available every day of the week.
 Catching the train is easily the fastest route into the English capital, taking less than half an hour at any time of day and taking travelers in the UK to the heart of London.
 However, if you need to travel in the middle of the night, a bus connection via Heathrow may be more suitable.
 Buses are also a great option for anyone who needs to catch an international flight.

 Return trips from London to Reading are also available.

 Buses from Reading to London are both convenient and affordable.
 National Express runs a daily bus service (called RailAir) which runs from the center of Reading to London Victoria Coach Station via the arrivals terminals at Heathrow.
 This service runs through the night, with breakfast departures that would suit day trippers and commuters alike.
 Expect the bus journey to take around 2 hours 15 minutes, although this may be longer during rush hour.

 Trains from Reading to London are the easiest and fastest way to travel between the two cities.
 First Great Western can run as many as 10 direct trains every hour from Reading to London Paddington, which takes just 27 minutes to make the trip without any changes along the way.
 Whatever time of day you need to travel, there should be train departures available.
 They all run into Paddington, which is well connected to the rest of London via the Circle, Hammersmith & City, District and Bakerloo lines, as well as local bus services.

-Direct services to London tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your route.
+Direct services tend to save you time and add more convenience in getting you to London as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets between Reading and London.